MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/alerts-overview.md

 ### Features tailored to business professionals (coming soon)

 Simple things like enabling users to combine alerts about all their competitors into one email can be a huge time saver for business professionals.
-Allowing them to choose a delivery time lets them receive our alert for their daily commute, fo example.
+Allowing them to choose a delivery time lets them receive our alert for their daily commute, for example.
 Sharing with your professional network on LinkedIn can help you build your brand around a topic you are following.
 We will also cover more sources like forums and blogs that are important to you.

 ### See also